openknowledge/workshop-cloud/README.md

 ### Using AWS CLI to connect to the cloud

-First of all we want to connect to AWS via AWS CLI.
+First of all we want to connect to our AWS account via AWS command line interface (ala AWS CLI).
 This is necessary to be able to push the docker image with our backend service to the Elastic Container Registry later on.
+Fortunately we already installed the AWS CLI tool when setting up the GitHub Codespace.

+**Note**: For the next step, you will need an AWS credential, which you were given for the workshop.

+Connect to our AWS account via AWS command line interface:

 1. open a new terminal in Codespaces using the terminal tab
-2. Configure your AWS connection using the `aws configure` command that will ask you step by step for all relevant information to sign in to AWS via cli:
+2. Configure your AWS connection using the `aws configure` command that will ask you step-by-step for all relevant information to sign in to AWS via cli:
     ```
     $ aws configure